Ana C. Reyes: Assa Abloy antitrust case

 In 2023, Reyes presided over an antitrust case brought by the DOJ against Assa Abloy's acquisition of Spectrum Brands' hardware and home improvement (HHI) division.
 Reyes reportedly favored the lawsuit ending in a settlement rather than a trial.
 During the trial, Reyes indicated interest in reinterpreting the burden of proof in "litigate-the fix" merger cases; while the burden is generally on merging companies to prove a deal would not harm competition, Reyes expressed interest for putting the burden of proof on DOJ lawyers.

 Transgender military ban

 In February 2025, Reyes presided over hearings for a preliminary injunction against President Trump's Executive Order 14183, which banned transgender people from serving in the military.
 During the hearings, Reyes described that order as an attempt to label "an entire category of people dishonest, dishonorable, undisciplined, immodest, who lack integrity – people who have taken an oath to defend this country, who have been under fire, people who have taken fire for this country", saying that it showed an "unadulterated animus" towards the transgender community, and that portions of it were "frankly ridiculous".
 On February 21, 2025, the DOJ filed a judicial misconduct complaint against Reyes.
 The complaint, submitted to the DC Circuit, alleges that Reyes displayed "hostile and egregious misconduct" during the hearings.
 Specific claims include alleged inappropriate language such as questioning a DOJ attorney's religious beliefs.
-The complaint is currently under review.
+The complaint was dismissed by Chief Judge Sri Srinivasan of the U.S. Court of Appeals for the District of Columbia Circuit on September 29, 2025.